wonyoung-jang/wonyoung-jang.github.io/content/project/university/Vacation Cart Manager.md

 ---
 date: 2023-11-21
 coverimage: ../assets/vacation_cart_manager_1709746642372_0.png
-description: Developed a [Spring](https://spring.io/projects/spring-framework) Java backend for a travel agency's web app, interfacing with an existing [Angular](https://angular.io/)  front end, updating legacy systems.
+description: Developed a [Spring](https://spring.io/projects/spring-framework) Java backend for a travel agency's web app, interfacing with an existing [Angular](https://angular.io/)  front end, updating legacy systems
 githubrepo: https://github.com/wonyoung-jang/vacation-cart-manager
 title: Vacation Cart Manager
 tags:
 categories:
-lastMod: 2024-05-18
+lastMod: 2024-06-13
 ---
 {{< logseq/orgWARNING >}}This project was completed as part of academic coursework and is no longer being actively maintained.
 Certain names, identifiers, and other details have been modified from the original submission for academic integrity purposes.
 This page contains a summarized list of the main requirements given by the university.
 {{< / logseq/orgWARNING >}}

-## Learning Objectives and Requirements
+## Course requirements

   + Create a new Java project using [Spring Initializr](https://start.spring.io/), incorporating essential dependencies like Spring Data JPA, Rest Repositories, MySQL Driver, and Lombok.